Entrée: Hors d'œuvre

 In the late 17th century, "hors d'œuvre" were served in both the entrée and entremets stages of the meal as little "extra" dishes, always served hot and always consumed as the last of the entrées or entremets.
-By the early 19th century, hors d'œuvre had come to be served only in the entrée stage of the meal; they were essentially small entrées, consumed after the potages and before the other entrées.

 Changes in the 19th century

 In the 19th century, hors d'œuvre became a distinct stage of the meal.
 They were no longer considered to be entrées, and, in a marked change from earlier practice, they were consumed immediately after the potage and before the other entrées.
 Over the course of the century, cold hors d'œuvre became increasingly common.

 Relevés also became a distinct stage of the meal, often consumed before the other entrées rather than after them.
 Relevés came to include not just spit-roasted joints, but all large joints and bulky cuts of butcher’s meats and whole fish cooked in any way.
-Entrées, in the new sense of the term, included less bulky foods, like sliced meats and fillets of fish; fowl cooked in any way other than roasting; foie gras; and meat pies and other pastries of poultry and game.
+Entrées, in the new sense of the term, included less bulky foods, like sliced meats and fillets of fish, fowl cooked in any way other than roasting, foie gras, and pies and pastries of poultry and game.

 Due at least in part to the collapse of the church’s authority in France, rules governing meat and lean days were followed irregularly.
 In particular, fish was commonly served on meat days, and whole fish became a classic relevé.
 Some styles of service even included a "fish course".

 After the 1820s, the bouilli was no longer routinely served at fine dinners, having been replaced by a wider variety of relevés.
 Also, in a marked change from earlier practices, cold entrées became increasingly common.

 Over the course of the 19th century, entrées and relevés were sometimes considered to be the principal part of the meal.